 Corporate Logo design and brands outlive products.
 Brands convey a uniform quality, credibility, and experience.
 Brands are valuable.
 Many companies put the value of their brand on their balance sheet.

-Branding is fundamental basic. and essential.
-Building brands builds incredible value for companies and corporations.
+Branding is fundamental, basic. and essential.
+Building brands provide incredible value for companies and corporations.
 In the face of the current economic challenges, it’s worth noting that brands do better in tough times compared to unbranded products.

-Your brand and logo represents what you are about, but also associate good products and services with a memorable image or name.
-The most important part of you marketing process is taking the time to really think about how your are represented.
+Your brand and logo represent what you are about; but they also associate good products and services with a memorable image or name.
+The most important part of your marketing process is taking the time to really think about how you are represented.
 Below you will find some different types of logo branding and suggestions to help choose what best fits your business needs.
 Let LCSI turn your representation into a meaningful and lasting image.
 Free Consultation

 Your company name can be the inspiration for a great logo.
-The logos of Apple, Fire Fox, Taco Bell, Shell and Puma all have one common denominator, an object directly related to their name.
-Name based techniques, present their own benefits and challenges.
+The logos of Apple, Fire Fox, Taco Bell, Shell and Puma all have one common denominator, i.e., an object directly related to their name.
+Name-based techniques present their own benefits and challenges.

-One challenge is, if you have a company name similar to one already on the market.
+One major challenge a company may experience is having a name similar to one already on the market.
 How do you make your “apple” look different?

-The most popular form of logo design is to use one or several letters from the company’s name.
-E.G. Facebook, Honda, McDonald’s, HP, Motorola, Baskin Robbins…
+The most popular form of logo design is to use an initial or several letters from the company’s name; e.g, Facebook, Honda, McDonald’s, HP, Motorola, Baskin Robbins.

-Integrate some or many of the above techniques E.G. Adidas, Pepsi, Audi, BP oil, Nike.
+These integrate some or many of the above techniques, i.e., E.G. Adidas, Pepsi, Audi, BP Oil, Nike.

 These logo symbols are related neither to the company name nor to any identifiable object.

-Concept or idea here is an abstract image that conveys the feeling the company wants to convey.
+The concept or idea here is an abstract image that conveys the feeling the company wants to convey.
 For example Nike’s logo is a swish, a fast motion, sleek image.
 BP’s works with a concept of “Green” and uses a contemporary multicolored style to appear young and hip.
 It is the easiest style for a designer to work on.
-Designer is totally free of any restrictions imposed by object or form.
-However it is very difficult for the client to pick the logo that is most suitable for his business from a choice of several objects available.
+The designer is totally free of any restrictions imposed by object or form.
+However, it is very difficult for the client to pick the logo that is most suitable for his business from a choice of several objects available.
 The client usually decides on a style that embodies the best concept describing their business mission plan.

 Come up with a company name that can be associated with some kind of recognizable image.